 8. Connect your systems

-There’s not one solution that takes care of the complete hiring process.
+There’s not one single solution that takes care of your complete hiring process (yet).
 But if the different tools you use don’t work well together, you’ll lose track of applications and candidates along the way.

 - An ATS